 - Any Arduino compatible analog sensor (resistor/s may be required)

-A lot of thought was put into the controller, I wanted it loaded with features in a compact form and after many revisions I’ve come up with two versions that can be expanded.
+A lot of thought was put into the controller, I wanted it loaded with features in a compact form and after many revisions I’ve come up with the following controller.

 The deluxe controller is a good choice if you want more automation in your system, it controls more DC power equipment and has a place holder to integrate a pH circuit.
 The pH circuit is expensive so I’ve left it as an option, if you already have an Atlas Scientific pH circuit you can use it instead.